CocoChen119/cocochen119/README.md

 - 🎓 Currently, I am a **PhD candidate in AI**

-- 👨‍💻 Previously, I served as the **CTO of [LUDev](https://ludev.nl/)** — trying to make algorithms faster / make the world better / make Turing machines do something unexpected / make NP = P
+- 👨‍💻 Previously, I served as the **CTO of [LUDev](https://ludev.nl/)**

+- Trying to make algorithms faster / make the world better / make Turing machines do something unexpected / make NP = P

 - 📫 How to reach me: [qianpuchen@gmail.com](mailto:qianpuchen@gmail.com)